-Our paper relates to studies that also avoid zero restrictions on the response of inflation expectations.
+Our paper relates to studies that avoid zero restrictions on the response of inflation expectations by using Proxy SVARs.
 Interestingly, the available evidence is mixed.
-While e.g. Gertler and Karadi (2015) find no response of longer-term inflation expectations to monetary policy shocks, Jarociński and Karadi (2020) confirm that inflation expectations decrease in response to a monetary policy tightening.
+While Gertler and Karadi (2015) and Gambetti and Musso (2020) find no response of longer-term inflation expectations to monetary policy shocks, Jarociński and Karadi (2020) confirm that inflation expectations decrease in response to a monetary policy tightening.
+However, the studies do not consider the monetary policy response to expectations shocks.
 Confirming Jarociński and Karadi (2020), our empirical results show that U.S. long-term inflation expectations respond significantly and plausibly signed to monetary policy shocks.
 In our benchmark model monetary policy shocks account for 16% of the variation of long-term inflation expectations on impact.
 In sharp contrast to the assumptions made by the earlier literature, this indicates that monetary policy has a sizable impact on the dynamics of long-term inflation expectations.

 However, a plausibly signed and significant response of long-term inflation expectations to monetary policy shocks is only a necessary condition for the working of the re-anchoring channel of monetary policy.
 The question remains how important the estimated response of inflation expectations is for the transmission of monetary policy shocks to the ultimate target variables of monetary policy, i.e. to inflation and unemployment.
-In order to quantify the importance of the re-anchoring channel of monetary policy, we follow Wong (2015) and perform a counterfactual analysis where the transmission of monetary policy shocks via inflation expectations is shut down.
+Therefore, we perform a counterfactual analysis where the transmission of monetary policy shocks via inflation expectations is shut down, see Wong (2015).
 While the response of unemployment to a monetary policy shock is only weakly affected by the assumption of constant long-term inflation expectations, the effects are much more pronounced for inflation.
 Confirming the re-anchoring channel of monetary policy, this suggests that monetary policy shocks are also transmitted to inflation via long-term inflation expectations.
-Moreover, we find that the contribution of monetary policy shocks to the variation of inflation rates is strongly reduced in the counterfactual scenario where long-term inflation expectations remain constant and the re-anchoring channel of monetary policy is shut down.